7 FAM 1790

 (4) The Children’s Wishes: Some children adopted from abroad, despite the best efforts of their U.S. citizen families, simply have no desire to remain in the United States.
 This is more common among older children, who may have left friends or biological siblings behind in the COO.
 Older children may also have ongoing ties to their extended families, particularly grandparents.
 In most countries, children who have reached a certain age or level of maturity are required to expressly consent to the adoption and would receive the same type of counseling that would allow them to make an informed decision about the adoption as the birth parents would have received, thereby limiting the potential for this scenario to occur.

 d.
 Citizenship Considerations: Under the Child Citizenship Act of 2000, most children adopted from abroad acquire citizenship automatically upon entry into the United States or upon the finalization of their adoption in the United States (whichever is later), provided the other criteria of the law are met.
 7 FAM 1150 provides guidance on adjudication of citizenship claims under the Act.
 Consular officers should note that citizenship, once acquired, is not lost if the child’s U.S. citizen adoptive parents subsequently decide to dissolve the adoption.
-Whether the child is placed with a new adoptive family, or a U.S. social services agency, and even if the child returns to the COO, the child will retain his/her U.S. citizenship.
+Whether the child is placed with a new adoptive family, or a U.S. social services agency, and even if the child returns to the COO, the child will retain their U.S. citizenship.
 This is particularly important to note in the latter cases, as post American Citizen Services (ACS) section consular officers may be asked to conduct welfare and whereabouts visits or undertake other actions with regard to the U.S. citizen minor now present in the COO.
 7 FAM 140 provides guidance on conducting welfare and whereabouts visits.

 e.
 Department and Post Actions: The Department’s role in assisting these families and children varies depending on whether the child is a U.S. citizen and whether the child is located in the United States or abroad (because the child has not yet been moved to the United States or has been returned to the COO).
 Possible actions for the Department or posts to take may include: